MonashDataFluency/data-fluency-website/content/intro_to_python/_index.md

 -	**Helpers** : 		Simon Michnowicz, Michael See

-This hands-on workshop aims to equip participants with the fundamentals of programming and give them skills needed apply data analysis approaches to research questions
+This hands-on workshop aims to equip participants with the fundamentals of programming and give them skills needed to apply data analysis approaches to their research questions.

 #### General Information